iCliniq Logo

 What Are the Symptoms of Neuropraxia?

-Neuropraxia symptoms may not occur soon after the injury but can appear after a few weeks.
-It may be due to inflammation-causing nerve damage by compressing the nerve.
+Neuropraxia symptoms may not appear soon after the injury but can appear after a few weeks.
+They may be due to inflammation compressing the nerve, causing nerve damage.
 The symptoms of neuropraxia caused by blood loss are short-term, whereas those caused by compression are long-lasting and form a neural blockage.
-Symptoms of neuropraxia are as follows.
+The symptoms of neuropraxia are as follows.

 • Numbness.